felzk91/Felix-Market-Research-Proposal/README.md

-A warm welcome to my repository, containing the Market Research Proposal for Nespresso that I have done as part of my Graduate Diploma Program.
+A warm welcome to my repository.
+This repository contains the Market Research Proposal for Nespresso that I have done as part of my Graduate Diploma Program.

 The proposal is responding to a research brief and contains the following,